Geethanjali-Allam/IP-Project/reflections/PROPOSAL.md

 ## New Python Packages or Modules
-* I plan on using Warnings package to Warn the users if the value is not present in data set or if the file is not available.
+* I plan on using Warnings package to Warn the users if the value is not present in data set or if the file is.

 ## Dataset Documentation